Our Family Connections in Hungary

 I told Erika we were planning to visit Hungary with our children and would love to meet her and her family.
 We spent a wonderful afternoon in Várdomb with Erika, Erika’s parents, siblings, etc.

 Erika also told her grandmother that we were coming and her grandmother asked if we would travel to see her in Tiszakeszi.
 Of course, we agreed.
 So we spent a day in Tiszakeszi meeting quite a crew of precious relatives.
 Erika’s grandmother is one of my grandmother Clara’s first cousins.
-We were able to meet 4 of the 6.
+We were able to meet 4 of the 6 of my grandmother’s first cousins.
 What a special opportunity.
 My grandmother had moved to the US before her first cousins were born and she never had a chance to meet them face-to-face.

 We were also excited that as word spread we were coming for a visit, some family members that even Erika had not met had invited us to spend the afternoon in Miskolc.